 Medellin to Manizales Bus

 The travel from Medellin to Manizales goes through the distance of 123 mi (198 km) on the highway and it takes approximately 4 hours.
 The terrestrial transportation company Arauca provides unexpensive bus tickets in various schedules for the comfort of the user.
 Manizales is also known as the World's Coffee capital, because of the development that this industry and cultivation has achieved in the city.
 It's also called the Open Doors City, since the locals are very nice with travellers and tourists.
 Manizales presents mainly a temperate and warm climate, with an average temperature of 61 °F (16 °C), that's why it's recommended to the traveller having warm clothes and a not to be missed umbrella, since it's a quite rainy city.

-Why book Medellin to Manizales bus with redBus?
+Why book a Medellin a Manizales bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Medellin to Manizales.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Medellin to Manizales.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Medellin is located at 1495 m a.s.l., just 261 mi (420 kms) away from the capital Bogota.
 It is known as "The eternal spring city" or the "mountain's capital" nicknames that reflect it's attractive weather.
 It's history stars a number of indigenous tribes that lived on the region since V b.c.
 The first contact between the spaniards and the people of the Valley of Aburrá happened in 1541, although due to the lack of precious minerals and the resistance from the locals, the area was initially abandoned.In 1616 Medellín was founded with the name of "Poblado de San Lorenzo".
 In 1826, Medellín was named as capital of the Antioquia department by the National Congress.
 Modern day Medellín is a prosperous city in constant industrial and social development.